Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Somatic Motor Part of the PNS

-[Students in my spring 2021 Human Anatomy course: I mentioned the embryonic basis for the organization of the nervous system in the adult briefly in class, so by all means read it if it is going to help you with the material.
+[Students in my fall 2021 Human Anatomy course: I mentioned the embryonic basis for the organization of the nervous system in the adult briefly in class, so by all means read it if it is going to help you with the material.
 However, you will not be tested on the details.]

 The early embryo is internally segmented by division of paraxial mesoderm into somites on either side of the neural tube.
 Head segments are soon lost, but remaining somites develop from cranial to caudal along the developing spinal cord.
 Each somite differentiates into a sclerotome that will later develop into a vertebra and ribs and a dermomyotome that will develop into skin and striated muscle.
 Each dermomyotome splits into a small posterior block of cells, called the epaxial portion, that will develop into deep muscles of the back and overlying skin; and a larger anterior block of cells called the hypaxial portion, which will become the striated muscles of the anterolateral body wall.
 The neurons that innervate these structures are called somatic motor neurons, and they are passed out of anterior roots attached to the spinal cord.
 All the structures from a single dermomyotome constitute a body wall segment, whereas each vertebra and the ribs are intersegmental, meaning that they are derived from two adjacent sclerotomes and therefore lie between body wall segments.